-Set a distinction between personal and corporate card expenses:
+1. Set a distinction between personal and corporate card expenses

-Issuing of corporate cards only when it is necessary:
+3. Issuing of corporate cards only when it is necessary

 Giving your corporate card to your employees is a sign of trust.
 But it is not imperative that everyone has the best intentions at heart when they swipe the card.
-Being one of the easiest ways to indulge in fraud, companies must provide these corporates cards to employees only when essential.
-If you use one corporate card for the entire team, ensure that your travel and expense management system lets you assign those expenses to the respective users.
+Being one of the easiest ways to indulge in fraud, companies must provide these corporate credit cards to employees only when essential.
+If you use one corporate card for the entire team, ensure that your travel and expense management software lets you assign those expenses to the respective users.

 Create an expense policy for your organization.
 Let your employees know how much they can spend on air tickets, accommodation and other types of expenses using the corporate card.
 Even better, employ a T&E system that notifies your employees about policy violations the moment they incur the expenses.

-With an ever-growing scenario of corporate credit cards, it is rather necessary that you use an expense reporting software that can help you manage them better.
+With an ever-growing scenario of corporate credit cards, it is rather necessary that you use an expense management software that can help you manage them better.
 With Fyle, corporate card reconciliation becomes effortless.
 You can assign cards to your employees, view corporate card statements, handle transaction reversals and a lot more.
-Along with instant reporting, policy compliance, approval workflows, and reimbursements, Fyle becomes a perfect solution to your business travel woes.
+Along with instant expense reporting, policy compliance, approval workflows, and reimbursements, Fyle becomes a perfect solution to your business travel and expense management woes.